openSUSE/susefirewall2/doc/README.SuSEfirewall2.txt

 protected from all security hazards by using SuSEfirewall2.
 To minimize security risks on a networked system obey the following rules:

-  ● Run only those services you actually need.
-Think twice before opening them
-    to the internet.
+  • Run only those services you actually need.
+Think twice before opening them to the internet.

-  ● Use only software which has been designed with security in mind (like
-    postfix, vsftpd, OpenSSH).
+  • Use only software which has been designed with security in mind (like postfix, vsftpd, OpenSSH).

-  ● Do not expose services that are designed for use in a LAN to the internet
-    (like e.g. samba, NFS, cups).
+  • Do not expose services that are designed for use in a LAN to the internet (like e.g. samba, NFS, cups).

-  ● Do not run untrusted software. (philosophical question, can you trust SUSE
-    or any other software distributor?)
+  • Do not run untrusted software. (philosophical question, can you trust SUSE or any other software distributor?)

-  ● Run YaST Online Update on a regular basis or enable it's automatic mode to
-    get the latest security fixes.
+  • Run YaST Online Update on a regular basis or enable it's automatic mode to get the latest security fixes.

-  ● Subscribe to the opensuse-security-announce mailinglist to keep yourself
-    informed about new and upcoming security issues.
+  • Subscribe to the opensuse-security-announce mailinglist to keep yourself informed about new and upcoming security issues.

-  ● If you are using a server as a firewall/bastion host to the internet for an
-    internal network, try to run proxy services for everything and disable routing on that machine.
+  • If you are using a server as a firewall/bastion host to the internet for an internal network, try to run proxy services for everything and disable routing on that machine.

-  ● If you run DNS on the firewall: disable untrusted zone transfers and either
-    don't allow access to it from the internet or run it split-brained.
+  • If you run DNS on the firewall: disable untrusted zone transfers and either don't allow access to it from the internet or run it split-brained.

-  ● Check your log files regularly for unusual entries.
+  • Check your log files regularly for unusual entries.

 4. Source Code

-Source code is available at Gitorious
+Source code is available at Github

 5. Reporting bugs